axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-redis/reference-destination-redis/_index.md

   - Currently you can use only one command in a redis() destination.

-  - The {{% productparam "abbrev" %}} application ignores the return value of the command.
-If the Redis server returns an error, {{% productparam "abbrev" %}} closes the connection.
+  - The {{% param "product.abbrev" %}} application ignores the return value of the command.
+If the Redis server returns an error, {{% param "product.abbrev" %}} closes the connection.

 {{% include-headless "chunk/option-destination-diskbuffer.md" %}}